 We funneled supplies from HP2, up to the airstrip at HP1 constantly, to feed the planes who were lining up sometimes 5 or 6 planes deep.
 Load and go!
 Angel Flight rocked it!
 They would fly somewhere, and we would have a team of veterans on the other end to unload and distribute to whomever needed it.

 We networked with city councils, pastors, mayors, and local law enforcement to get supplies where they needed to go.
+They probably STILL don't know they were dealing with us.
 Our volunteer army of flatbeds and trucks going out at all hours of the day and night.
 We moved supplies ALMOST as fast as they came in.
 When we could not fit a supply load in our warehouse, we staged the truck, fed the driver, let him get some sleep, made some calls and found a home for it.
 We made things happen.

 It was about this time, at the PEAK of Harvey supply ops, that Hurricane Irma hit Florida.
-We had JUST receive a few shipments FROM Florida, so we immediately knew we had to help.
+We had JUST received a few shipments FROM Florida, so we immediately knew we had to help.
 We could NOT let Florida suffer alone.
+They had OUR back, so we got theirs.

 On Sept17, we sent an ADVON party (basically an advance team) via commercial flight to Tampa, where we linked up with another SF veteran who owned private planes.
-He granted us access to his hangar and planes, so we loaded up his small planes with as many supplies as we could, mostly medical, and flew into Marathon Keys Airport.
+He granted us access to his hangar and small planes, which we loaded up with as many supplies as we could, mostly medical, and flew into Marathon Keys Airport.

 About a week and a half after we arrived in Florida, Hurricane Maria hit.
 As you can imagine, we felt that since we were already in the Keys, we should do what we could for Puerto Rico.
 Two members of our ADVON party into the Keys spearheaded an effort to transition efforts to PR.
-They worked with the local government in Puerto Rico and flew in a team to render aid and supplies to locals.
+They worked directly with the local government officials in Puerto Rico (including the Mayor of San Juan, and others) and flew in a team to render aid and supplies to locals.
 That op lasted about 2 weeks and they absolutely made it a success by establishing a supply chain directly into PR.

 Back home in Houston, we were still rocking and rolling at our airstrip and 25,000 sq ft warehouse.
 Trucks were still arriving almost hourly, and shipments were going out just as fast.
 We shunned media requests, we didn't allow selfies or video of our warehouse.
 We're not about that, we were there to WORK.

 On Sept19 the earthquakes in Mexico hit.
-We were approached by an org working that effort, and we supplied their semi trucks with everything they could carry.
-Water, clothes, food, etc.
+We were approached by an org working that effort, and we supplied their semi trucks with tons of everything they needed: Water, clothes, food, etc.

 On Oct4, we opened another warehouse via the same generous property management group.
 This one was 26,000 sq ft.
 We've been dishing out or delivering supplies ever since.
 Even when the volunteer pool inevitably ran dry.